isomerpages/nlb-biblioasia/_jul-2006/Tongkangs: Hybrid Ships in a Moment of Singapore’s Maritime History.md

 #### **NOTES**

-All statistical data from Statistics Department, Singapore, Annual Imports and Export, I. & E.
+All statistical data from Statistics Department, Singapore, Annual Imports and Export, I. &amp; E.

 [^1]: Nanyang = southern ocean.
 Also used by Chinese migrants to mean Southeast Asia.